Luisa Isabel Álvarez de Toledo, 21st Duchess of Medina Sidonia: Profile

+Early years

 An atypical and controversial aristocrat, she was a historian, the guardian of the ducal archives and the author of numerous works.
 At the age of 18, she was presented to society in Estoril, Portugal, along with the Infanta Pilar de Borbón.

+Political views

-Yet and despite her aristocratic heritage and upbringing, she held strong socialist ideals throughout her life.
+Despite her aristocratic heritage and upbringing, she held strong socialist ideals throughout her life.
 She is said to have been a member of the then illegal Spanish Socialist Workers' Party (PSOE).

 Her anti-Francoist activities brought about her incarceration in the prison of Alcalá de Henares during the 1960s.
 It was from this time that she became popularly known as the "Red Duchess."
 She established and, until her death, was an active president of the Fundación Casa Medina Sidonia that manages the Archivo de la Casa de Medina Sidonia, the major part of the patrimony of the House of Medina Sidonia, and she continued her work as an historian and author.

-During her extensive research in the archives she discovered documents which convinced her that America might have been discovered a long time before Columbus by Arab-andalusian or Moroccan sailors trading with ports in Brazil, Guayana and Venezuela and she published her views in No fuimos nosotros (It wasn't us) and África versus América.
+Death

 Luisa Isabel Alvarez de Toledo died on 7 March 2008, at the age of 71, in Sanlúcar de Barrameda, Spain.